cccp421/Fracture-Detection-WCAY/README.md

 # WCAY Object Detection of Fractures for X-ray Images of Multiple Sites
+This preprint has been posted on [Research Square](https://www.researchsquare.com/article/rs-4282215/latest).
 ## Abstract
 <p align="center">
   _Project R&D in progress..._